 Disability Support Toolkit

-The Disability Support Toolkit has resources for frontline workers supporting people with disability who have been impacted by violence and abuse.
+The Disability Support Toolkit has resources for frontline workers supporting people with disability who have been impacted by domestic, family and sexual violence.

 Disability Support Toolkit

-This Disability Support Toolkit is an outcome of the Disabilities Pathways Project.
-It has been developed to provide frontline workers with resources to assist them in supporting people with disability who have been impacted by violence and abuse.
+This Disability Support Toolkit is an outcome of the Disability Pathways Project.
+It has been developed to provide frontline workers with resources to assist them in supporting people with disability who have been impacted domestic, family and sexual violence.

 This Toolkit includes: